Forest Landowner Frequently Asked Questions

 Leaving your forest alone may not produce the optimum wildlife habitat and forest health.
 Most forms of wildlife require varied types and ages of vegetation for food and shelter.
 In an unmanaged forest, overcrowding often retards tree growth, makes forests more susceptible to disease and insect damage, and reduces the diversity of wildlife habitats.
 Selective thinning provides more growing space and nutrients for desirable trees, which in turn reduces the stress on trees and improves forest health.
 Other management techniques that regenerate forests, such as shelterwood, clearcutting, and group selection, can also be used to create the needed wildlife habitat diversity.
 These forest practices would be included in a forest stewardship plan.

-Wildlife and woodland management webinars are available at the University of Maryland Extension Woodland Stewardship YouTube channel and many wildlife publication are available in the publications library.
+Wildlife and woodland management webinars are available at the University of Maryland Extension Woodland Stewardship YouTube channel and many wildlife publications are available in the publications library.

 Why does an overabundance of deer reduce biodiversity?